 Important to remember

-• A very small weight gain may indicate anemia, an eating disorder or rickets, the possible presence of endocrine diseases and immunodeficiency, and a lack of weight may characterize disorders in the central nervous system.
+• A very small weight gain may indicate anemia, an eating disorder or rickets, the possible presence of endocrine diseases and immunodeficiency, and lack of weight may also characterize disorders in the central nervous system.

 Problems